 - OC Devonshire, Woodmoor, Woodcrest, Berkshire: $175-$280

-Advantage – Tamko: As you can see, Tamko offers better value in each tier of products.
-It always makes sense to get written estimates on the specific roofing materials you’re considering, to get a direct comparison of cost.
+Advantage – Tamko: As you can see, Tamko offers a slightly better value in terms of costs in each tier of products.
+It always makes sense to get written estimates on the specific roofing materials you’re considering so you can get a direct comparison of costs and product attributes including features and benefits.

 OC vs. Tamko: Shingle Style Selection